 This topic covers some tips and tricks for successfully importing data to LabKey Sample Manager.
 These guidelines and limitations apply to uploading files, data describing samples and sources, and assay data.

-When import by file or copy/paste is large enough that it will take considerable time to complete, the import will automatically be done in the background.
-Files larger than 100kb (or a copy/paste of > 1000 rows) will be imported asynchronously.
+When import by file is large enough that it will take considerable time to complete, the import will automatically be done in the background.
+Files larger than 100kb will be imported asynchronously.
 This allows users to continue working within the app while the import completes.

-Import larger files (or paste large spreadsheets) as usual.
+Import larger files as usual.
 You will see a banner message indicating the background import in progress, and a

 icon alongside that sample type until it completes:

 Any user in the application will see the spinner in the header bar.
-To see the status of all asynchronous imports in progress, choose Background Imports
+To see the status of all asynchronous imports in progress, select > View all activity

 Click a row for a page of details about that particular import, including a continuously updating log.